mosobhyy/State-Farm-Distracted-Driver-Detection/README.md

 # State-Farm-Distracted-Driver-Detection

 This project contains my solution to the State Farm Distracted Driver Detection competition on Kaggle.
-The competition involves developing a machine learning model to detect whether a driver is distracted or not based on images from a dashboard camera.
+The competition involves developing a deep learning model to detect whether a driver is distracted or not based on images from a dashboard camera.

 Competition [link](https://www.kaggle.com/competitions/state-farm-distracted-driver-detection)